Model-Free Power System Stability Enhancement with Dissipativity-Based Neural Control: Methodology

 \section{Methodology}

-In this section, we illustrate our data-driven neural controller design method to enhance the stability of dissipative VSG-based power systems with unknown dynamics.
-We first introduce a dissipativity-based control and conditions that make it a stabilizing one.
-We then demonstrate how to use NNs to find storage and supply rate functions that characterize the dissipativity of unknown power systems, as well as to synthesize stabilizing controllers.
+In this section, we present our data-driven method for designing neural controllers for power systems with unknown dynamics.
+We first propose a feedback control with state-dependent gain for a category of dissipative systems and establish a sufficient condition for the control to be an optimal stabilizing one with respect to a cost function $l_\text{d}$ determined by the storage and supply rate functions.
+We then demonstrate how to use NNs to find storage and supply rate functions that characterize the dissipativity of unknown power systems, so that we can synthesize a stabilizing controller.
+Additionally, by finding storage and supply rate functions that make $l_\text{d}$ close to a user-defined cost function, the synthesized controller is close to optimal with respect to the user-defined cost function.